With only one week until Christmas day, I am sharing a round-up of learning toys and games for elementary-aged kids.

 Because I don’t prefer to have a ton of novelty toys in our home, I am always looking to make the most of all of our toy purchases by getting toys and games that encourage learning and skill-building of all sorts.

 Here is a roundup of learning toys and games that are our favorites or currently on our wishlist!
-The toys on this list encourage imagination and pretend play, cognitive development, problem-solving and more.
-They are highly rated for quality and serving their purpose.

 This post contains affiliate links.
 See the full disclosure here.